SkycoinProject/skywire/README.md

 ##### Installing the manager and node as a service using systemd

-If you use a modern Linux OS (released after 2017) you are using systemd as init manager, skywire has the files needed to make them a service inside systemd.
+If you use a modern Linux OS (released after 2017) you are using systemd as init manager, Skywire has the files needed to make them a service inside systemd.

 Please note that the manager instance will start also a local node, so you must select just a manager on a net and the rest will be nodes.